-Optimising crops for improve content, quality and functionality can help to avoid costly and time-consuming downstream processing and improve the sensory and nutritional profiles of plantbased meat products.
+Optimising crops for improved protein content, quality and functionality can help to avoid costly and time-consuming downstream processing and improve the sensory and nutritional profiles of plantbased meat products.
 Very little crop development has focused on optimising plant protein sources and the vast majority of crops have not yet been explored for their suitability in plant-based meat applications.
 Crop breeders should focus efforts on developing new crop varieties and exploring the potential of other organisms that have increased protein content and quality.
 Simultaneously breeding for reduced off-flavours and improved sensory characteristics can increase consumer acceptance of plant-based meat.

 Another way to add diversity and scale to plant-based meat raw materials is to valorize existing agricultural side streams.
 Bottlenecks associated with upcycling of side streams include driving down costs of drying, transportation, and processing agricultural and food side streams, while aiming for improved functionality.
-Availability of feedstocks would be improved if widely-adopted ingredient standards were established and comprehensive methods for feedstock characterization were available.
+Availability of appropriate raw materials and bulk ingredients would be improved if widely adopted standards were established and comprehensive methods for plant protein characterization were available.
 Process optimisation for maximised recovery of high-value ingredients from sources such as plant biomass and food byproducts, alongside evaluations of their safety for use in food production, are critical.